axodotdev/cargo-dist/book/src/reference/config.md

 ## hosting settings

-These settings govern how we host your files with platforms like [GitHub Releases][github-releases-guide] and axo Releases, and the text we tell them to display about your releases.
+These settings govern how we host your files with platforms like [GitHub Releases][github-releases-guide], and the text we tell them to display about your releases.

 ### `hosting`